-The courses in Mechatronics undergraduate program are offered by Mechanical Engineering department in collaboration with Electrical Engineering, Electronics Engineering, Telecommunication engineering and Computer System Engineering departments.
-This makes it an ideal choice for students, who would prefer a broad interdisciplinary enaineering education to counter the challenges of demanding technological horizons.
+The courses in Mechatronics undergraduate program are offered by Mechanical Engineering department b-Shared Faculty: in collaboration with Electrical Engineering, Electronics Engineering, Telecommunication engineering and Computer System Engineering departments.
+This makes it an ideal choice for students, who would prefer a broad interdisciplinary engineering education to counter the challenges of demanding technological horizons.